-In Madagascar, Pope Francis will visit island nation mired in poverty, division
+Pope Francis to visit Madagascar, a nation mired in conflict

 IN A COUNTRY ravaged by poverty and corruption, a visit by the Holy Father (Sept.
 6-8, 2019) is good news for its population of 25.5 million people, 58 percent of whom are Christian.

 On the diocesan grounds of Soamandrakizay, in Androhibe, on the southern fringes of the capital city of Antananarivo, the authorities are preparing a vast field in readiness for the large outdoor Mass which will be celebrated by Pope Francis on Sunday Sept.
 8. This will be the first visit to the island by a Pope since the visit of Saint John Paul II in 1989.

 Lazarist Father Pedro Opeka tells Aid to the Church in Need (ACN) that people have been eagerly awaiting Pope Francis.
 “It’s going to be crazy,” he says with a smile, adding that “he will be coming here, to the former rubbish tip which we transformed into a village.
 It’s like a consecration!”
 The papal Mass will put the spotlight on a project initiated on behalf of the poorest of the poor back in 1989, the year of the visit by Pope John Paul II, and which in 30 years has improved the lives of more than 500,000 destitute people.